Developer-Autodesk/adn_viewer_gem_test_app/README.md

 ## Tutorial

-Follow the instructions here to install Ruby and Ruby on Rails: [rubyonrails.org/download](http://rubyonrails.org/download/) Once you've downloaded Ruby, install Rails (this can take a very long while):
+Follow the instructions here to install Ruby and Ruby on Rails: [rubyonrails.org/download](http://rubyonrails.org/download/). <br />
+Once you've downloaded Ruby, install Rails (this can take a very long while):
 ```
 gem install rails
 ```

-Now, add this to your gemfile to install the adn_viewer gem:
+Add this to your gemfile to install the adn_viewer gem:
 ```
 gem 'adn_viewer'
 ```